 D. Distribution of the request form is:

-- Copy 2 to the agency AAO confidential file;
+- Placed in the agency AAO confidential file;

 A. Employees may be asked to provide verification of their disability.
 Factors to be considered when deciding whether or not to request verification include:

 - Is the employee known to have a disability?

 - Does the applicant or employee have an observable disability?

 - Does the request expand on an existing accommodation or previously provided accommodation for which a verification was required?
 Example: an employee with a seizure disorder who needs a driver due to recurring seizures which had been under control.